shaunduncan/smokesignal/README.md

 Known Issues/Caveats
 --------------------

-A major "nice to have" feature of `smokesignal.py` would be decorated instance methods.
+A major "nice to have" feature of `smokesignal` would be decorated instance methods.
 However, that doesn't work for the time being:

     import smokesignal